• Skip to primary navigation

 Instructions

-• Mix together flour, sugar, baking powder, salt, and cinnamon in a large bowl with a fork.
+• Mix together the flour, sugar, baking powder, salt, and cinnamon in a large bowl with a fork.

 Nutrition